 Lyme disease is a threat to dogs and cats.
 Almost every pet owner in Massachusetts has seen a tick on their pet at some point.
 The dog tick (Dermacentor variabilis) and the deer tick (Ixodes scapularis) are the two most common ticks in MA.
 Deer ticks are small, about the size of a pinhead Lyme disease is caused by the bite of an infected deer tick in Massachusetts.
 The tick life cycle has four stages and completes in 2 years.
 All through out their life cycle they need blood meals to pass from larva to adult.
 This is where mammals play a role.
 Ticks can easily go undetected on you or your pet for days, which is why we recommend doing tick checks daily.
 Pets can carry ticks into your Massachusetts house and potentially expose everyone to a tick bite.
 Ticks can live in a house for up to 3 days before dying,due to a lack of moisture.
 If you let your pet on your bed or furniture you risk a tick bite.
 Ticks can easily migrate to you and go undetected.
 By

 implementing a tick management program within your yard you will drastically lower you and your pet’s exposure to ticks.

-Ticks are active above 32 degrees.
+Ticks are active above 32 degrees in Massachusetts.
 You don’t feel it when a tick bites you, this is why it is very important to do frequent tick checks during and after being outdoors.
 A daily tick check is still the best protection against Lyme disease and tick-borne illnesses.

-How much does it cost and how many treatments are needed?
+How much does it cost and how many treatments are needed in Massachusetts?

 Property size and how much tick habitat requires treatment determine the cost.
 Most programs require treatments spring, summer and fall at different times of the tick’s life cycle.
 Tick density and the population of host animals varies by location so it ultimately determine how many treatments will be required.